Mastering Olympiad-Level Physics with Artificial Intelligence

 The cornerstone of LOCA is logical chain augmentation, a mechanism that transforms a raw, unstructured solution into a detailed and structured logical chain.
-This process addresses two common weaknesses: \textbf{non-atomicity}, where a single step combines multiple reasoning acts into a "logical leap", and \textbf{implicit justification}, where the underlying scientific principle is mixed with its subsequent mathematical derivation or omitted entirely.
-To resolve these issues, LOCA remaps a raw solution $S_{\text{raw}}$, represented as a sequence of steps $(s_1, \dots, s_n)$, to a structured, augmented solution $S_{\text{aug}}$ through two key operations: chain completion and structured decomposition.
+In standard physics reasoning, a valid derivation step consists of invoking a physical law (the principle) and applying it to the current context (the derivation).
+Generic LLMs, however, often conflate these aspects, producing reasoning chains where the logical basis is entangled with application.
+To resolve this, LOCA employs an Augmentation Agent to transform the raw solution draft $S_{\text{raw}}$ into a structural and more verifiable logical chain $S_{\text{aug}}$.

+Formally, consider a raw solution draft $S_{\text{raw}} = (s_1, \dots, s_n)$, where each step $s_i$ implies a transformation of context $C_{i-1} \rightarrow C_i = C_{i-1} \cup s_i$ ($\cup$ representing the concatenation of texts).
+This sequence typically suffers from two key limitations: \textit{Non-Atomicity}, where multiple reasoning acts are compressed into a single step, creating opaque ``logical leap''; and \textit{Implicit Justification}, underlying physical laws or assumptions are applied without being explicitly stated.
+The Augmentation Agent refines $S_{\text{raw}} \to S_{\text{aug}}$ by simultaneously performing two logical operations: